Bad Girl (Madonna song)

-The accompanying music video for "Bad Girl" marked Madonna's final collaboration with director David Fincher; the singer plays Louise Oriole, a successful but promiscuous Manhattan businesswoman who engages in one-night stands with multiple men, until one of them murders her.
-Christopher Walken played the role of the angel of death who watches over her.
-The visual was lauded by critics, who deemed it one of Madonna's best, and noted tropes and references Fincher would go on to use in his future works.
-Madonna performed "Bad Girl" during a visit to Saturday Night Live in January 1993, and thirty years later on the Celebration Tour.
+David Fincher directed the music video for "Bad Girl".
+Madonna depicts a successful businesswoman who engages in one-night stands with men until one of them murders her.
+Christopher Walken appears as a guardian angel who watches over her.
+Madonna performed "Bad Girl" during a visit to Saturday Night Live in 1993 and on the Celebration Tour in 2023.
+It has been included in retrospective lists of her best songs; critics regard it as an underrated entry within her discography.